uwescience/raco/raco.markdown

-# Raco query frontend and middleware
+# Raco in depth

-[Raco](https://github.com/uwescience/raco) parses query languages, optimizes query plans, and compiles plans to representations accepted by query processing systems.
+This document explains more usage of Raco and how to develop it (add rules, new compiler backends, new operators).

 ## Command line usage